Laws, Regulations and Annotations

 30281.5.
 Interest; daily basis.
 [Repealed by Stats.
 2016, Ch.
 264 (AB 2201), in effect January 1, 2017.]

 30281.5.
 Interest; daily basis.(a) If the department finds, taking into account all facts and circumstances, that it is inequitable to compute interest at the modified adjusted rate per month or fraction thereof, as defined in subdivision (b) of Section 6591.5, interest shall be computed at the modified adjusted daily rate from the date on which the tax was due until the date of payment, if all of the following occur:

 (1) The payment of tax was made one business day after the date the tax was due.

 (2) The person was granted relief from all penalties that applied to that payment of tax.

 (3) The person files a request for an adjustment.

 (b) For purposes of this section, "modified adjusted daily rate" means the modified adjusted rate per annum as defined in subdivision (a) of Section 6591.5 determined on a daily basis by dividing the modified adjusted rate per annum by 365.

-(e) This section shall not apply to any payment made pursuant to a deficiency determination, a determination where no report or return has been filed, or a jeopardy determination issued by the board.
+(d) This section shall not apply to any payment made pursuant to a deficiency determination, a determination where no report or return has been filed, or a jeopardy determination issued by the department.